XpiritBV/ContainerWorkshop-Docs/Lab8-Security.md

 kubectl create secret generic secret-appsettings --from-file=./appsettings.secrets.json
 ```

-This creates a secret containing that file in the default namespace.
+This creates a secret, containing that file in the `default` namespace.
 Open the dashboard of your local cluster or the Azure portal to your AKS cluster and navigate to the `Secrets` section under `Configuration`, `Secrets`.
 You should see the new secret there.

-In the deployment manifest add the following directly under the `spec` section of the `template` in the `dep-leaderboardwebapi` deployment definition:
+In the deployment manifest, add the following directly under the `spec` section of the `template` in the `dep-leaderboardwebapi` deployment definition:

 ```yaml
 spec: